Stripe Billing Integration

 }

 You of course can send other properties like usage activity in a custom object for personalization and targeting.
-For more info on that or other installation options check out our full article on installing Brightback.
+For more info on that or other installation options check out our full article on installing Chargebee Retention.